MarkPearlCoZa/Blog_General/_posts/2017-02-03-The-ShortcutFoo-Experiment.md

 > I really liked the idea of "fight a friend", however it still needs substantial work to make it more enjoyable.
 A potential business model I would suggest to the people behind ShortcutFoo is to make their "Fight a friend" feature free, and use this as a mechanism to encourage people to sign up to the paid for service - just an idea.

-Over the weeks different people began to do shortcuts, although at different levels (in ShortcutFoo you have different stages) - this meant that unless people challenging each other agreed to challenge at the right level it would be incredibly hard for someone on a lower level to beat someone on a higher level.
+Over the weeks different participants began to do ShortcutFoo, although because they started at different times (in ShortcutFoo you have different stages) - this meant that unless participants challenging each other agreed to challenge at the right level it would be incredibly hard for someone on a lower level to beat someone on a higher level.

 # Net result